luke4051/SQL_Project_Data_Job_Analysis/README.md

 ### 4. Skills Based on Salary
-Exploring the average salaries associated with different skills revealed which skills are the highest paying
+Exploring the average salaries associated with different skills revealed which skills are the highest paying.

 ```sql
 select